aio-libs/aiomcache/README.rst

 memcached client for asyncio
 ============================

-aiomemcache is a minimal, pure python client for memcached, kestrel, etc.
+aiomcache is a minimal, pure python client for memcached.

 Requirements